sphinx-doc/sphinx/doc/theming.rst

 * **sphinxdoc** -- The theme used for this documentation.
 It features a sidebar on the right side.
 There are currently no options beyond *nosidebar*.

+* **traditional** -- A theme resembling the old Python documentation.
+There are currently no options beyond *nosidebar*.

 Creating themes
 ---------------